Line 10 (Metrovalencia): History

 As of October 2015, spending on the line totalled 195 million euro.
 51 million had been spent on the Mercat station with the rest on the tram line between the proposed Natzaret station and Calle Alicante.
 In that month, the regional government began removing the rails which had been installed on the surface to avoid traffic accidents.
 To complete the Natzaret to Calle Alicante section, 100 million euro was needed as of August 2015.

 On 11 June 2017, Valencian regional president Ximo Puig announced that work on the southern half of the line between Natzaret and Xàtiva would resume.
 The regional government will provide €30 million of funding, with another €20 million of funds coming from the European Union.
 Only one station on the northern half of the line, Mercat Central, was completed at a cost of 27 million euros, but remains a ghost station.
 In March 2021, the director of Valencian railways said that the sections north of Alacant station had been abandoned and that a decision would be taken on how to use the Mercat Central station.
 This left Line 10 unconnected with the rest of the network.
 To improve accessibility, the regional government announced that a foot tunnel would be built between Xàtiva and Alacant stations, predicted to open in early 2024.

+The 2023 regional election resulted in a change of government.
+The new People's Party-led government announced its intent to complete the northern parts of the line.
+The newly planned route is to connect with the unused Mercat Central station before linking up with the existing station of Pont de Fusta and passing through the districts of Orriols, Torrefiel, Benicalap and Ciutat Fallera before terminating at Empalme Station.

+Passenger numbers

+In the first year of operations 1.7 million people used the line.
+Alacant station was used by 488,204 passengers, Ciutat Arts i Ciències-Justícia by 299,898, Quatre Carreres by 262,038; Natzaret by 202,658, Amado Granell-Montolivet by 182,791, Russafa by 142,082, Oceanogràfic by 60,887, and Moreres by 46,147 passengers.